herocrab/mmortt/README.md

 ### Rendering
 1. Units will use an off-set tether to simulate collision avoidance, there will be no actual collision avoidance
 2. If units end up occupying the same position, determine if this is acceptable or implement deterministic logic to resolve
-3. 2D Environmental Art 100% Created By Me
+3. 2D Art Created 100% By me.
+Top Down, No humanoids.

 ### Tech Stack:
 ---